kubevela/kube-trigger/README.md

 # kube-trigger

 > This project is in its early stage as a proof-of-concept.
-Don't expect to be able to use it yet.
+Don't expect to be able to use it in production any time

-Check out `examples` for some examples on what it does.
+> soon.
+>
+> **You can check out `examples/` to see what it can do now.** The overall architectural design is almost done.

 kube-trigger can list and watch kubernetes object event and trigger an event to destination.
 The project is inspired by [kubewatch](https://github.com/vmware-archive/kubewatch).